MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Del.md

 > [!NOTE]
 > Before you use wildcard characters with the **del** command, use the same wildcard characters with the **dir** command to list all the files that will be deleted.

--   The **del** command, with different parameters, is available from the recovery Console.
+-   The **del** command, with different parameters, is available from the Recovery Console.

 ## <a name="BKMK_examples"></a>Examples
 To delete all the files in a folder named Test on drive C, type either of the following: